 Downloads, Installation, Configuration and Updates

 Here you can find instructions on installing and deploying Blocks on different platforms, creating and deploying a PIXILAB Player to create a locked-down playout device for Blocks content.
 There also some guides for other devices that can been used to play Blocks content.

 Blocks Server Software for Mac, Windows and Linux

 In order to use Blocks on your own computer, you must have a valid Blocks license to that computer.
 Blocks will not start unless this hardware or cloud-based license is found.

-Our free software to play out Blocks content.
+Free software for running on PC-style hardware to play out Blocks content.